knupel/ROMANESCO-Processing/DOC_30/User guide.md

 KEYBOARD
 --
-> "R" reverse direction
+>'R' reverse direction
-> "M" stop motion
+>'M' enable or disable motion
-> "N" new reference rotation
+>'N' new event, creature...any way something new for your item

-> DELETE reset letters distribution
+>DELETE reset letters distribution

 SOUND
 --